SIakovlev/CarND_Term2_P4/README.md

 #### I - integral gain

-Integral gain helps to prevent bias problem by integrating error over time.
+Integral gain helps to prevent bias problem by integrating the error over time.
 However, by doing so, it introduces more "inertia" in the system.
-Therefore for the car the integral term should be small enough.
+Since the car has a very high inertia already, the integral term should be small enough.

 #### Tuning

-The tuning procedure was mainly manual.
-I set up P gain first, observed oscillations and then added D, that improved a situation, but oscillations became high frequent.
-The introduction of I gain helped to remove oscillations almost completely.
+The tuning procedure was done manually.
+I set up P gain first, observed oscillations and then added D, that improved a situation, but oscillations became high frequent with less amplitude.
+The addition of I gain helped to remove oscillations almost completely.
 The final choice is: `Kp = 0.05, Ki = 0.02; Kd = 0.1`.

 ### Results